JongseobBaek/inet/doc/src/developers-guide/ch-tcp.rst

    also passed as the payload of the first segment.
 The receiving application receives the object only when its last byte is received.

-These values are defined in :filename:`TCPCommand.msg` as the :cpp:`TcpDataTransferMode` enumeration.
+These values are defined in :file:`TCPCommand.msg` as the :cpp:`TcpDataTransferMode` enumeration.
 The application can set the data transfer mode per connection when the connection is opened.
 The client and the server application must specify the same data transfer mode.